chuck-alt-delete/dbtmz/README.md

 ## Blue/Green deployment

 Here are some tips for handling blue/green deployment.
+See `profiles.yml` for how to set up the different targets.

 1. Leave your sources in public schema and don't touch them.
 Define them as `sources` in a `schema.yml` file.
 See `models/sources/schema.yml` and `models/views/even_count.sql` to see how this works.

+1. Create cluster `compute_green` and schema `green` in Materialize.

-1. Get everything running in cluster `compute_green` in schema `green`
+1. Get everything running in cluster `compute_green` in schema `green`.

         dbt run --exclude config.materialized:source --target green

 1. Wait for `green` to rehydrate.
 You can look at the lag in the dependency graph in https://console.materialize.com to get a rough sense of when rehydration is complete.

-1. Reconfigure your application to look in schema green and connect to cluster `compute_green`
+1. Reconfigure your application to look in schema `green` and connect to cluster `compute_green`

-1. Drop blue compute objects
+1. Drop `blue` compute objects and schema.

         drop cluster compute_blue cascade;
         drop schema blue cascade;

 ### Future improvements

-Materialize is working on `ALTER SCHEMA...SWAP` and `ALTER CLUSTER...SWAP` to rename schemas and clusters in such a way that the cutover will be transparent to clients, essentially skipping step 4.
+Materialize team is working on `ALTER SCHEMA...SWAP` and `ALTER CLUSTER...SWAP` to rename schemas and clusters in such a way that the cutover will be transparent to clients, essentially skipping step 4.